adamdipardo/lanwar-seats-portal/readme.md

 ### Admin Features

 * Create manual or cash orders, where no credit card info is needed.
+  * Can also include a student discount ($5 off each ticket, and tickets are marked as being "STUDENT")
 * View all orders
 * Check-in tickets either by manually lookup the order/ticket, or by QR code scan
 * View a list of all checked-in tickets